 Similar to the subgroups of vegetarians, there is also one subgroup for the vegans.
 Those are called fruitarians which have even stricter diet rules than the vegans.
 Typical for this type vegans are the consumption of fruits, nuts and seeds only.
 In very extreme cases, fruitarians only eat fruits that already have been fallen off a tree as they try not to damage a plant.

 According to the strict doctrine of fruitarians, many vegetables are forbidden as well: potatoes and carrots, for example, grow in the soil.
 Their harvest is only possible by damaging and destroying a plant.
-This is not acceptable to fruitarians.
+Therefore, this is not acceptable to fruitarians.

-Most of our Frusano products are different and made without any tests on animals or animal products.
-We care about the life of animals and our environment.
-Therefore, Frusano offers you a wide range of vegan products that allow you to keep a healthy diet that also includes your most favourite sweets and spreads!
+Most of our Frusano products are made without any testing on animals.
+We care about the life of animals and that of our environment.
+Frusano is proud to make a wide range of vegan products that allow people to keep a balanced diet that also includes high-quality sweets and treats.